 Last week Lipscomb voted against the contract that his United Mine Workers negotiators had drawn up for him with the soft-coal industry.

-As far as Lipscomb and the majority of strikers are concerned in the UMW's hills of southwest Pennsylvania, the contract is a bummer and they wanted no part of it.
+As far as Lipscomb and the majority of strikers are concerned in the UMW's District 4, here in the lovely rolling hills of southwest Pennsylvania, the contract is a bummer and they want no part of it.

 But enough of the union's 160,000 strikers voted for the new three-year agreement, and it took force at 12:01 a.m. yesterday in mines throughout the East.